builab/DomainFit/README.md

 ### getAlphaFoldPAEs.py
-Fetching AlphaFold predicted alignment error from a list of Uniprot ID.
+Fetching AlphaFold predicted alignment error from a list of Uniprot IDs.
 Not used now but might be useful for other methods of domain parsing.

 > Input: A list of Uniprot ID (1 per line) in text format (.txt or .csv)
 > Output: A download directory containing PAEs downloading from alphafold.ebi.ac.uk